How to Lower My Dog's Fever with Home Remedies

 If after 24 hours your dog still has a fever, consult a veterinarian to find out the underlying cause of the fever and deal with it immediately.
 If your dog suffers from a bacterial infection, your vet will probably prescribe oral antibiotics.
 Your vet may also prescribe oral administration of non-steroidal anti-inflammatory drugs.

 Follow the directions of your veterinarian very closely and be sure to complete the entire course of the treatment.
 Not completing an entire course of antibiotics can lead to the development of antibiotic-resistant bacteria.
+If your dog shows no improvement after the vet's treatment, you may want to consider symptoms of Valley Fever, especially if you live in areas where this infection is endemic (mainly parts of the American continent).

 This is how to lower your dog's fever with home remedies.
 If you have any experience on the matter, please share your tips in the comments section.